Internet censorship in Singapore: Banned websites

 The IMDA (previously the MDA) maintains a list of more than 100 banned websites.
 When trying to access a blocked site, visitors are usually greeted by an IMDA or error message depending on the individual ISP and web filtering service.
 The MDA message is only applicable to public places and office buildings.
 The Site Blocked message is applicable to most homes.

 In 2005, the MDA banned a gay website and fined another website following complaints that the sites contained offensive content.
 The banned website is said to have promoted promiscuous sexual behaviour and recruited underage boys for sex and nude photography.
 The government also maintains a "symbolic blocklist" of pornographic websites such as YouPorn and RedTube, and blocks sites that it considered to have "flagrant disrespect of family values, public morality" such as extramarital dating site Ashley Madison.

 Circumvention software

 In order to get around the government's control of the Internet, citizens have developed numerous techniques.
 Software applications for circumventing web-blocking are readily available.
 Tor is in use through software including xB Browser and Vidalia, and a number of other proxy solutions including Proxify.
 Freenet is another popular solution available for free download from the Internet.
 GOM, a browser extension, is circumvention software specifically made for use in Singapore.

 Institutional blocks

 The Ministry of Education (MOE) and individual tertiary educational providers impose censorship on individuals using their internet networks, with the help of filtering services for websites.
 Websites labelled under certain categories, such as criminal skills, pornography, cults/occult, extreme/obscene/violent and gambling were not viewable in these institutions.
 Socio-political blogger mrbrown's site was briefly blocked by the MOE for being labelled as 'extreme'.
+It was also reported Nanyang Polytechnic (NYP) had also blacklisted his site.
+NYP had subscribed to a filter list and the list had later whitelisted his site.